 The Board of Ethics has the authority to receive and refer complaints alleging violations of the Government Ethics Ordinance, including complaints alleging sexual harassment.

 Anyone with knowledge of a potential violation of the City's Governmental Ethics Ordinances may file a complaint with the Board of Ethics, or with the Office of the Inspector General.
 The Board does not investigate complaints, and will refer all complaints to an appropriate investigating authority.
+Complaints may be anonymous.

 Whistleblowers are protected.
 In 2013, the Governmental Ethics Ordinance was amended to provide for specific remedies in the event there is retaliatory action against a City employee, official or other person because he or she discloses or threatens to disclose a policy, practice or activity of any City employee, official or contractor that he or she reasonably believes shows an unlawful use of City funds or City authority, or certain other unlawful conduct, or provides information to or testifies before any public body conducting an investigation, hearing or inquiry into any such policy, practice or activity.
-Remedies may include reinstatement, two times the amount of back pay, reconsideration of a City permit, license, certification, job application, or other City action, or actual damages.
-For more specific information, please see §2-156-019 of the Municipal Code of Chicago.
+Remedies may include reinstatement, two times the amount of back pay, reconsideration of a City permit, license, certification, job application, or other City action or decision, or actual damages.
+For more specific information, please see the Ethics Ordinance §2-156-019 of the Municipal Code of Chicago.